|

 thus giving even greater value for a national UK snooker league online community

 to be developed than the results from the survey suggest.
+Figure

 9